 COVID-19 has brought the world to its knees, but Primarily Primates work continues to be essential.

-At press time Primarily Primates was working with the North American Primate Sanctuary Alliance and a fundraising group to rescue three more chimpanzees from a shuttered California sanctuary.
+Primarily Primates was working with the North American Primate Sanctuary Alliance and a fundraising group to rescue three more chimpanzees from a shuttered California sanctuary.
 As you know, last fall we took in 10 other primates from that sanctuary, including chimpanzees Norma, Selma and Mighty Fine.